Michelle Molineux

-Michelle Molineux (born October 1, 1990) is a Canadian actress and singer.
+Michelle Molineux (born August 29, 1986) is a Canadian actress and singer.
 She was born in Edmonton, Alberta, Canada and attended the University of Alberta.
-Molineux is best known for her role as an alien seductress in Decoys 2: Alien Seduction released in 2006.
+Molineux is best known for her role as an alien seductress in Decoys 2: Alien Seduction released in 2007.

 Some of Molineux's other credits include playing Tara, a haunting siren in "The Sacrifice", Sally in The Pharmacist, and Claire in Love/Hate.
-Molineux is also a voice-over artist working with Blue Water Studios on English dubs of anime.
-She is known for voicing Hannah in the English dub of Futari wa Pretty Cure.
+Molineux is also a voice-over artist working with Ocean Studios' Blue Water Studios on English dubs of anime.
+She is known for voicing Honoka/Hannah (Cure White) in the English dub of Futari wa Pretty Cure.